bugtrons/bugtrons-2/CODE_OF_CONDUCT.md

  -->

 ## Round 1: DSA basic round
-The Participants should abide with these Code of Conduct.
-Here are they: <!-- !Joshith, correct this line according to you -->
+All the participants are to abide by the following Code of Conduct :
  - You should not have multiple accounts on Hackerrank.
 If you have, then you should delete all except one.
  - If you encounter any issue during an ongoing contest, post it as a message on the [DEVSTRONS](https://discord.com/invite/MVujzTBqed) discord server.
 The problem setter will help you get over it.
  - You should avoid sharing formulae, logic, or any other significant aspect of your code during a contest.
 If our plagiarism algorithm finds striking similarities between your code and someone else’s, your account may stand the risk of being suspended.